 I dug into the scriptures to see what they had to say.
 When I did, I discovered the most unusual thing.
 Jesus never mentioned anything about homosexuals and lesbians.
 Nothing.

-He mentioned marriage once in the Sermon on the Mount (Matthew 5:31-32), but that was a reference to divorce.
-He was protecting women from men who could easily divorce them and leave them vulnerable.
+He mentioned marriage once in the Sermon on the Mount, but that was a reference to divorce.